10 Home Maintenance Tips to Prepare for Winter

 Clear Out Your Gutters

-5. Insulate Your Plumbing
+5. Insulate pipes

 Insulate Your Plumbing

-6. Inspect Your Generator
+6. Inspect your generator

 A generator will come in handy if a storm knocks out your power.
 If you don't have one, you should look into getting one, and if you're all set on that front, you should give your model a once-over before the cold weather sets in.
 You don't want to be in the middle of a blackout when you discover your generator isn't working.